ricaun/ArduinoUniqueID/MCU.md

 | Byte 4| - | Byte 1 |
 | Byte 5| - | Byte 0 |

-To make the variable UniqueID8 to work propably the library uses the default bytes to 0x00. <br/>
+To make the variable UniqueID8 to work probably the library uses the default bytes to 0x00. <br/>

 | UniqueID8 | ESP8266 | ESP32 |
 | :-------: | :------: | :------:|